Rendell N. Mabey

 Rendell Noel Mabey (August 8, 1908 – November 8, 2000) was a speaker of the Utah House of Representatives, member of the Utah State Senate, and prominent leader of missionaries in the Church of Jesus Christ of Latter-day Saints.
 Mabey was among the first four LDS missionaries sent to Nigeria, and had previously been president of the Swiss Mission.

 Rendell N. Mabey was the son of Charles R. Mabey.
 His father was governor of Utah.
 Mabey was born in Bountiful Utah.
 For the first twelve years of his life Mabey was raised in Bountiful, as had been his father.
 When he was 12 his father was elected governor of Utah and the family moved to Salt Lake City.
 He went to high school at Salt Lake City's East High School and then studied at the University of Utah.
 He served from 1929-1932 as an LDS missionary in Germany and Austria.
 He and the former Rachel Ivins Wilson were married on Christmas Eve, 1933 in the Salt Lake Temple.
 He received his law degree from the University of Utah.

 Mabey practiced law for 51 years, 26 of them serving as city attorney for Bountiful, Utah.

 In 1948 and 1956 Mabey ran unsuccessfully for the governorship of Utah.

 He also served as a regent of the University of Utah, and chair of the Weber State University Board of Trustees.

-Mabey was first elected to the Utah House of Representatives in 1942.
+Mabey was first elected to the Utah House of Representatives in 1942, serving as a Republican.
 Mabey was speaker of the Utah House in 1947-1948.
 He later was in the Utah State Senate, where he was majority leader.